alsarmie/DD2414-Documentation/docs/design/mechanical.md

 | Drone Occupancy Diameter | 584      ||
 | Clearance                | 124      ||

-To determine the type of motors and justify the use of 8" propellers, we took an estimate of the total mass that the drone had to lift, taking the following considerations:
+To determine the type of motors and size of the propellers, we took an estimate of the total mass that the drone had to lift, taking the following considerations:

 | Expected Mass Calculations - Fully Loaded |||
 | ----------------------------------------- |||